qualabs/SMPTE-Copilot/README.md

 #### During Ingestion

-Documents are automatically tagged with `default_access_tags` from the configuration.
-You can also specify tags per document if needed (future feature).
+Documents receive `default_access_tags` from the configuration only if they don't already have `access_tags` in their metadata.
+This allows loaders or other sources to provide document-specific tags that take precedence over the default configuration.

 **Current behavior:**
+- If a document's chunks already have `access_tags` in their metadata, those tags are preserved
-- All ingested documents receive the tags specified in `default_access_tags`
+- If a document's chunks don't have `access_tags`, they receive the tags specified in `default_access_tags`
 - Tags are stored in the `access_tags` metadata field of each chunk

 #### During Querying